- Please detail all services that your charity provides, even if not all of them fit the target group. We need to understand your charity as a whole.

 - Whether there is a hardship policy in place for those that cannot afford to pay and what it is, including subsidised fees

-- How many unique service users does your organisation directly help each year?
+10 – How many unique primary beneficiaries does your organisation directly help each year?

-We need to know how many individuals your organisation supports – not the number of sessions attended, or hours of support. b.
-Please explain how this has been calculated (max.
-700 characters, approximately 150 words)
+We would like to know how many individuals the whole organisation supports, not the number of sessions attended or hours of support.

-- What impact does your charity make and how do you measure this?
-(Max 700 characters – approximately 100 words)
+13 – Please tell us about the impact your charity makes and how do you measure this (Max 700 characters – approximately 100 words)

-This is a great opportunity for you to tell us the difference your organisation’s work makes to those you help and how you measure your success
+We need to understand the difference your organisation’s work makes to those you help and how you measure your success.
+Please include:

-- Can you provide figures and stats from evaluations of your work in the last year if you have them
+- Any figures and statistics from evaluations of your work

-- What the short and long term changes are from the services/activities beneficiaries access
+- What the short and long term changes are from the services/activities that beneficiaries access

-- What form of evaluation you undertake to assess the impact of your work e.g. surveys, or questionnaires
+- What types of monitoring/evaluation you undertake to assess the impact of your work e.g. surveys, or questionnaires

-- Whether you work in partnership with any organisation to carry out evaluation of your services
+- Whether you work in partnership with any organisations to carry out evaluations of your services

 - Feedback from service users or referral partners – you may wish to attach case studies but it is important to reference these in the application and please do not include any private or confidential information